Probing a $Z'$ gauge boson via neutrino trident scattering in the Forward Physics Facility at the LHC and FCC

-As the FASER$\nu$2 will have some limitations for detecting trident scattering, we will consider the following experimental cuts in our results: ($i$) we are considering the efficiency in the reconstructing the two muons given in \cite{Altmannshofer:2024hqd} (the threshold for observing muons by FASER$\nu$2 is $\approx$ 0.3 GeV, but for identification as muons the efficiency drops significantly for muons with less than 30 GeV); ($ii$) an angular separation between the two muons less than 0.1 rad; and ($iii$) for the contribution of the incoherent process, we will impose that the energy of the proton in the final state must be less than 1.2 GeV, in order to characterize the absence of hadronic activity in the scattering.
+As the FASER$\nu$2 will have some limitations for detecting trident scattering, we will consider the following experimental cuts in our results: ($i$) we are considering the efficiency in the reconstructing the two muons given in \cite{Altmannshofer:2024hqd}, { which considers an efficiency $\leq 1$ for muons with energy less than $30$ GeV}; ($ii$) an angular separation between the two muons ($\theta$) less than 0.1 rad; and ($iii$) for the contribution of the incoherent process, we will impose that the energy of the proton in the final state must be less than 1.2 GeV, in order to characterize the absence of hadronic activity in the scattering.
 It is important to emphasize that there are other processes that can generate two muons in the final state, such as charged current interaction of muon neutrinos that give rise to heavy mesons that quickly decay into muons, or the production of energetic charged pions that can be mistakenly identified as muons.
 The results presented in Ref. \cite{Altmannshofer:2024hqd} indicated that these backgrounds can be strongly suppressed by applying cuts in the multiplicity of charged particles in the final state, in the distance between the production vertex of the two muons, in the angular separation between the two muons and using muon identification to disregard pions and energetic kaons of the final state.
-Considering this perspective, in this work, we will assume that the dimuons associated with the trident events can be separated with negligible background.
+Considering this perspective, in this work, we will assume that the dimuons associated with the trident events can be separated with negligible background. { The impact of the kinematic cuts on the number of events, derived considering the different models for the incoming neutrino flux, is presented in Table \ref{table:Nevents}.
+One has that the cut on the angular separation reduces the number of events by $\approx 10$ \%.
+On the other hand, the cut on the muon energy, implies a reduction of $\approx 40$ \% in the number of events.
+The cut on nucleon energy in the final state for incoherent interactions does not result in an appreciable change in the number of events.
+Our results indicate that the predicted number of events at the FASER$\nu$2, after the inclusion of the kinematical cuts, is larger than 17 events.}